 A Community Learning Initiative course or the community learning research colloquium

 A sequence of four courses in a thematic cluster.
 At least one course in the thematic cluster must be at the 300 level, and no courses at the 100 level can be counted toward the cluster.
 This sequence, developed in consultation with the student's adviser, provides a concentration within the interdisciplinary realm of urban studies beyond the content of the core courses.

-- Students must complete an integrating exercise, in addition to the 12 courses, that synthesizes earlier urban studies work in the major through URST 498 and 499, unless they choose to get honors in the major which will require them to complete a one-semester thesis through URST 497, or a two-semester thesis through URST 498 (fall) and URST 499 (spring).
+Students must complete an integrating exercise that synthesizes earlier urban studies work in the major through URST 401, unless they choose to get honors in the major which will require them to complete a one-semester thesis through URST 497, or a two-semester thesis through URST 498 (fall) and URST 499 (spring).